Lavishq/ethernauts/10 Re-entrancy.md

 5. I failed using above code i tried few things and i was failing most of the times but the issue was that `function attack() public` in contract Attack needs to be payable.

 6. success

+> notes : I forget the Checks-Effects-Interactions pattern name... ik the procedure but the name ...

+> There is another AAA - \_\_\_\_ Affirm A... i will update this later... it was mentioned by Patrick Collins